 Who needs to file an access request?

-- Deputy County Treasurer may need to file on behalf of the County Treasurer
+- Deputy county treasurer may need all access to file a form on behalf of the county treasurer

-- Office staff may need to file on behalf of the Municipal Treasurer
+- Office staff may need edit access to change and save a value on behalf of the municipal treasurer

-- County Treasurer or Municipal Assessor may need to file on behalf of a Municipal Clerk
+- County treasurer or municipal assessor may need view access on behalf of a municipal clerk

 -